mate-academy/react_list-of-goods/README.md

 - Use [React TypeScript cheat sheet](https://mate-academy.github.io/fe-program/js/extra/react-typescript)

 ## Tasks
-1. At first show a button `Start` on the page
+1. At first show a button with text `Start` on the page
-2. After clicking the button show a `GoodsList` (ul > li) with the given goods and hide the button
+2. Clicking the button shows a `GoodsList` (ul > li) with the given goods and hides the `Start` button
-3. Add `Reverse` button to show the goods in reversed order
+3. Add button with text `Reverse` to show the goods in reversed order
-4. Add `Sort alphabetically` button to show the goods in alphabetical order
+4. Add button with text `Sort alphabetically` to show the goods in alphabetical order
-5. Add `Reset` button to show the goods in the initial order
+5. Add button with text `Reset` to show the goods in the initial order
-6. Add `Sort by length` button to show the goods ordered by name length
+6. Add button with text `Sort by length` to show the goods ordered by name length

 ## (*) Advanced tasks (require understanding of Forms in React)
 1. Add `<select>` with numbers from 1 to 10.
 (1 is default).
 All the previous buttons